lattera/articles/hardenedbsd/2023-01_decade/article.md

 implement ASLR.

-Unbeknownst to me, another hacker in Hungary, Oliver Pinter, had already started work on a clean-room reimplementation of PaX's ASLR implementation for Linux.
+Unbeknownst to me, another hacker in Hungary, Oliver Pinter, had already started work on a clean-room reimplementation of PaX's ASLR implementation.
 He reached out to me and we started collaborating.

 Thus HardenedBSD was born.